 Are you hungry yet?

-I noticed that Spaniards eat and drink wine all day long in cafes, parks and in their homes.
+The Spanish eat and drink wine all day long in cafes, parks, and in their homes.
 We were walking around the lake near the Prado Museum in Madrid on a weekday afternoon and the cafes were packed.
-They spend a long time eating lunch and some go home and take a siesta.
+They spend hours eating lunch and some go home and take a siesta.

 Dinner time is insanely late.
 Restaurants in Spain are empty until 9 or 10 pm when the crowds show up to eat.
-In fact, they look at you funny if you show up early.
-After dinner, they party all night long.
-We saw many walking around at 7 in the morning as we were heading to get on a train.
-Americans are always being told to stop eating after 6 pm or risk getting fat.
-I guess that myth is debunked!
+They will look at you funny if you show up early.
+After dinner, many will go on to party all night long.
+We saw people walking back from the bars at 7 in the morning as we were heading to the train station.
+In the U.S. we’re told to stop eating after 6 pm or risk getting fat.
+But, that doesn’t make a difference in Spain.

-A major factor is that they eat a Mediterranean Diet, touted as one of the healthiest diets in the world.
+A major factor of good health in the Spanish people is that they eat a Mediterranean Diet, touted as one of the healthiest diets in the world.
 It’s also one of the most pleasurable.
 I love it because it isn’t about deprivation.
 You don’t hear people in Mediterranean regions warning, “Don’t eat wheat.”
 “Stay away from alcohol,” “No dairy” “No meat.”

 Spaniards almost exclusively drink mineral water, coffee, and, of course, wine.

-When you can enjoy an amazing café au lait at a train station, why hang out at Starbucks?
+When you can enjoy an exquisite café au lait at a train station, why hang out at Starbucks?

 Changes you can make to stay young like the Spanish: